mkbrechtel/t/README.md

-# t0
+# t

-t0 is a todo list manager and time tracker that helps you with [timeboxing](https://en.wikipedia.org/wiki/Timeboxing).
+t is a todo list manager and time tracker that helps you with [timeboxing](https://en.wikipedia.org/wiki/Timeboxing).

 It uses the [todo.txt](http://todotxt.org/) format for your todo list.

-*WIP*
+_WIP_